What is Floating?

 See our page Pre-Float Procedures for further details.

-Between each floater the solution passes through the float filtration system for a minimum of six turnovers, which consists of a filter, UV light disinfection system, and hydrogen peroxide is added creating hydroxyl radicals boosting the disinfecting power of the UV light. oGoFloat is committed to providing the safest possible float environment and implements stringent cleaning practices.
+Between each floater the solution passes through the float filtration system for a minimum of six turnovers, which consists of a micron filter, UV light disinfection system, and hydrogen peroxide is added boosting the disinfecting power of the UV light. oGoFloat is committed to providing the safest possible float environment and implements stringent cleaning practices.
 For more information see our journal entry about the cleanliness of float tanks.

 Why Go Float?